Readability Formulas

 Use our Readability Scoring System to score your text for you.

-Health materials aren’t just a topic for researchers; they deeply affect our everyday lives.
+Health materials deeply affect our everyday lives.
 Let’s explore some eye-opening stats.
 These findings highlight that it’s not just about clear health information—it’s about saving lives.
 As the push for patient-centered care rises, crafting easy-to-understand health resources becomes more crucial than ever.

 The Journal of Patient Experience (2018):

-- Highlight: The same study also indicated that patients who understood the materials were 50% more likely to follow medical advice accurately.
+• Highlight: The same study also said patients who understood the materials were 50% more likely to follow medical advice accurately.

 Health Literacy Journal (2019):

-- Study: A study of 2,500 adults showed that only 32% felt confident in their understanding of medical leaflets provided after doctor visits.
+• Study: A study of 2,500 adults showed that 32% felt confident in their understanding of medical leaflets.

-- Highlight: Among the respondents, those who felt they understood the materials exhibited a 60% higher adherence to medication schedules.
+• Highlight: Among the respondents, those who felt they understood the materials showed a 60% higher adherence to medication schedules.

 American Journal of Preventive Medicine (2020):

-- Study: In a nationwide survey, 45% of adults stated they’ve either misinterpreted or misunderstood health guidelines in materials related to preventive care.
+• Study: In a nationwide survey, 45% of adults stated they’ve either misinterpreted or misunderstood health guidelines in materials about preventive care.

-- Highlight: The survey stressed that comprehension was directly correlated to health outcomes.
+• Highlight: The survey stressed that comprehension was directly related to health outcomes.
 Patients who misunderstood materials were twice as likely to skip regular check-ups.

 Global Health Communication Quarterly (2021):

-- Highlight: This lack of understanding contributed to a 40% increase in avoidable hospital visits among the group.
+• Highlight: This lack of understanding increased 40% in avoidable hospital visits among the group.

 Medical Communication Research (2017):

-- Study Findings: In a focused study of elderly patients, a staggering 72% indicated difficulty in understanding health materials related to their medications.
+• Study Findings: In a focused study of elderly patients, 72% indicated difficulty in understanding health materials related to their medications.

 Journal of Health Equity (2019):